 Jumpstart Courses: Bridging the Achievement Gap for Preschoolers

-A successful society’s fundamental is education, thus it’s crucial to give every child an equal chance to study and develop.
-The academic achievement gap between toddlers from wealthy and low-income homes, however, is still an ongoing concern in the educational system.
-The National Center for Education Statistics found that low-income toddlers lag their wealthy counterparts in learning to speak by 18 months and in math skills by 12 months.
-Jumpstart courses have emerged as a promising solution to bridge this gap and provide equal learning opportunities for all preschoolers.
+In a successful society, education plays a fundamental role, ensuring every child has an equal opportunity to learn and develop.
+However, the persistent academic achievement gap between toddlers from wealthy and low-income homes remains a concern.
+Jumpstart courses have emerged as a promising solution to bridge this gap and provide equitable learning opportunities for all preschoolers.

 What is a Jumpstart Course?